Dance research in spite of Nervous Systems (2020)

 2) My studio routine: I lie down, listen to a self-prerecorded visualization, make breathing exercises, after about half an hour I get impatient and begin improvising while the last part of the recording turns into background noises.

 3) The score reads: “In silence and shoulder blades cannot touch the floor: 1) Perform waiting, 2) ex-plore noticing and awareness, 3) do nothing, not dancing, 4) resurface, 5) relate and flirt.”

 4) “Thinking Bodies in Dance.
-A somatic R.E.A.Ch.” is the title of a PhD. in the arts that I started in Sep-tember 2020 at the Royal Conservatoire and the University of Antwerp.
-The goal of this research is to investigate how somatic practices, Nervous Systems in particular, and technology can mutually enhance each other in order to develop techniques for dance improvisation as research.
+A somatic R.E.A.Ch.” is the title of my PhD in the arts that I started in Sep-tember 2020 at the Royal Conservatoire and the University of Antwerp.
+The goal of this research is to investigate how somatic practices (Nervous Systems in particular) and technology can mutually en-hance each other in order to develop techniques for dance improvisation as research.